Arithmetic Statistics and noncommutative Iwasawa Theory: Introduction

 Throughout, $E$ will denote an elliptic curve defined over $\Q$ with good \emph{ordinary} reduction at a prime $p\geq 5$.
 Let $F$ be a number field and $\cF_\infty$ be an infinite Galois extension such that $G:=\Gal(\cF_\infty/ F)$ is a \emph{uniform} pro-$p$ group of dimension $d$.
 Furthermore, it is assumed that $G$ is \emph{admissible}, i.e., $\cF_\infty$ contains the cyclotomic $\Z_p$-extension of $F$, is ramified at only finitely many primes, and $G$ contains no non-trivial $p$-torsion.
 Structural properties of the $p$-primary Selmer group $\Sel_{p^\infty}(E/\cF_\infty)$ have been studied by O.~Venjakob in \cite{venjakob2002structure}.
 The Selmer group is a module over the Iwasawa algebra $\Lambda(G)$, which is a noetherian Auslander regular local ring.
 Much like modules over $\Z_p\llbracket T\rrbracket$, the dimension theory of modules over $\Lambda(G)$ is well understood.
 A module is \emph{torsion} (resp. \emph{pseudonull}) if the codimension of its annihilator in $\Lambda(G)$ is $<d+1$ (resp. $<d$).
 In this article, we are interested in understanding \emph{how often} the Selmer group is pseudonull over a pro-$p$ $p$-adic Lie extension.

 In Propositions~\ref{prop: pseudonull} and \ref{proposition: akasi series to pseudonull}, we explain the relationship between the Euler characteristic and the \emph{Akashi series} (introduced in \cite{CoatesSchneiderSujatha_Links_between}).
-For the Selmer group considered over the cyclotomic $\Z_p$-extension, the Akashi series is simply the characteristic element.
+For the Selmer group over the cyclotomic $\Z_p$-extension, the Akashi series is simply the characteristic element.
 This generalized invariant provides deep insight into the algebraic structure of the Selmer group.
 The Euler characteristic is closely related to the leading term of the Akashi series (see Proposition~\ref{prop: leading term}).
-In the setting when the elliptic curve has Mordell--Weil rank 0, we utilize this interplay between the different invariants to prove statistical results on the pseudonullity of the Selmer group.
+In the setting where the elliptic curve has Mordell--Weil rank 0, we utilize this interplay between the different invariants to prove statistical results on the pseudonullity of the Selmer group.
 One of the main deviations from the case of the cyclotomic $\Zp$-extension is that the extension $\Fin/\Q$ is usually not pro-$p$.
-Consequently, many results in noncommutative Iwasawa theory do only apply.
+Consequently, many results in noncommutative Iwasawa theory do not apply since one often works with the Iwasawa algebra of a pro-$p$ group.
 Nonetheless, even in the non-pro-$p$ setting, we can prove results about the Euler characteristics and the Akashi series.
-In special cases, such as when the $p$-adic Lie extension is pro-$p$ (after base-change) and the $p$-primary Selmer group contains no non-trivial pseudonull submodules, we can also infer that the $p$-primary Selmer group is in fact \emph{trivial} over the infinite extension.
-As a by-product, these automatically provide examples where a conjecture of J.~Coates and R.~Sujatha on the pseudonullity of \emph{fine Selmer groups} is true, see \cite[Conjecture B]{CoatesSujatha_fineSelmer}.
+In special cases, we can even infer that the $p$-primary Selmer group is in fact \emph{trivial} over the infinite extension.
+As a by-product, we obtain examples where a conjecture of J.~Coates and R.~Sujatha on the pseudonullity of \emph{fine Selmer groups} is true, see \cite[Conjecture~B]{CoatesSujatha_fineSelmer}.